 While that might sound like a lot to drop on a bomber, this is a jacket that once resold on Grailed for a jaw-dropping $47,000 back in 2018.
 At the time it was resale platform's highest sold item to date.

 The "Riot Riot Riot" Camo bomber is an archive piece from Raf Simons' critically lauded Fall/ Winter 2001 collection.
 The FW01 show was considered a pivotal moment in menswear history after Simons returned to the industry following a one-year sabbatical.
 He then embarked on shaking up the status quo of slim-fit suiting with oversized silhouettes, hoodies, and grungy youthful models.

 The piece is crafted from an oversized Fortex bomber with patches depicting David Bowie, Richy Edwards from the Manic Street Preachers, and a Bauhaus poster.
-Notable for foreshadowing an obsession with subcultural figures that would inform the rest of Raf Simons oeuvre for years to come, the covetable jacket was fetching a cool $47,000 on Grailed in 2018.
+Notable for foreshadowing an obsession with subcultural figures that would inform the rest of Raf Simons oeuvre for years to come.
 It’s been seen on the likes of Kanye West, who wore it for several weeks straight in 2007.

 Drake styled the jacket with a buckled item from 1017 ALYX 9SM's Spring/Summer 2020 collection – which dropped online yesterday — that gets a shout in the lyrics, along with Nike and Michael Jackson.